bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/accounts-for-bitcoin-easypaysy!.md

 Aaron: 00:10:06

-Yeah, this is pretty similar to that indeed.
+This is pretty similar to that indeed.
 So this is just one of the options in the account system.
 It's not all groundbreaking.